-When Lee Sexton passed away, we asked musician Rich Kirby to share some memories of Lee.
+We asked musician Rich Kirby to share some of his memories of Lee Sexton, who passed away in February 2021.
 Rich is one of the founders of June Appal Recordings and was a WMMT-FM staff member for 25 years before retiring a few years ago.
 He continues to host the old-time music program Deep in Tradition on WMMT (Tuesdays, 1-3pm).

 When Lee Sexton died on February 10 at age 92, Appalshop lost a friend.
 Letcher County lost both a vibrant part of its present and a link to its storied past.